 Question: Does having a bank loan on a car versus owning it outright affect your car insurance rates?

-Answer: Whether you financed your car with a bank loan or you bought it outright with cash shouldn’t make a difference in your car insurance rates since this information isn’t a rating factor used to calculate your premium.
+Answer: Whether you financed your car with a bank loan or bought it outright with cash shouldn’t make a difference in your car insurance rates since this information isn’t a rating factor used to calculate your premium.

-You might find that you’ll carry more insurance coverages if you finance a car, which in turn may cause your auto insurance premiums to be higher than if you bought a car with cash and chose less coverage.
+You might find that you’ll carry more insurance coverage if you finance a car, which in turn may cause your auto insurance premiums to be higher than if you bought a car with cash and chose less coverage.

-When you get a car loan, it’s usually required in your finance agreement that you carry not only state-mandated coverages, but also physical damage coverages of collision and comprehensive and must choose a deductible of $500 or less for these coverages.
+When you get a car loan, it’s usually required in your finance agreement that you carry not only state-mandated coverages but also physical damage coverages of collision and comprehensive and must choose a deductible of $500 or less for these coverages.

-In cases where you lease a vehicle, the leasing company will normally require that you carry collision and comprehensive as well as higher liability limits in the amounts of $100,000 per person and $300,000 per accident for bodily injury liability and $50,000 for property damage liability.
+In cases where you lease a vehicle, the leasing company will normally require that you carry collision and comprehensive as well as higher liability limits in the amounts of $100,000 per person and $300,000 per accident for bodily injury liability, and $50,000 for property damage liability.

 Remember, these are requirements from the financier, not the insurance company, so it’s the higher limits and extra coverages that will cause your car insurance to cost more, not the fact that you don’t own the car outright.

 If you do buy a car with cash, then you can decide, all on your own, if you want more than the state minimum car insurance requirements.

 If your car is newer, you will normally want physical damage coverages to protect your car, but you may choose deductibles of over $500 to save money since a higher deductible tends to give your lower rates for collision and comprehensive coverages.